Apolo151/Casting_Agency/README.md

 # Casting agency backend

 ## Motivation
+This is a project to showcase learnt backend skills, where I built a Casting Agency API from scratch.
-This is the last project in the Udacity Fullstack Nanodegree, It is an api of a casting agency.
+This is the project I submitted as a Capstone project in the Udacity Fullstack Nanodegree.

 ## Getting Started